“Tammy, what’s the status?” Kiko asked the air.

-“Sit down” Tammy ordered.
+“Sit down,” Tammy ordered.

-Tammy and Cashel were giving status reports and frantically checking the controls.
+I was ignored as Tammy and Cashel were giving status reports and frantically checking the controls.
 Kiko and Rei just continued what they were doing, buying stuff.

 I sat at my seat trying not to panic so much.
 It’ll all be over soon I kept saying to myself.

 Tammy never lost her composure.
-“Brace yourselves” she said in her usual calm voice.
+“Brace yourselves,” she said in her usual calm voice.

 I watched as we approached a very large docking bay that stretched out for miles.
 There were hundreds of ships, some small and some very large flying in and out of the planet.